Spiritual Leadership

 Care of Wait Chapel

-By the accident of geography and due to limitations of space, the University Chaplain’s office in Wingate Hall was used as a dressing room and studio for speakers and performers getting ready for an event.
+By the accident of geography and due to limitations of space, during Ed’s tenure, the Chaplain’s office in Wingate Hall was also used as a dressing room and studio for speakers and performers getting ready for an event.
 It gave them easy access to the stage door.
-Sometimes Ed, with family and friends, would have the opportunity to meet luminaries such as Bill Cosby and Bill Moyers, right in the office home.
+Sometimes Ed, with family and friends, would have the opportunity to meet luminaries such as Bill Cosby and Bill Moyers, back stage in his office home.

 Wake Forest Baptist Church & Sunday School